bradmb/factors/README.md

 #### TokenExpirationTime
 This is how long the generated token will be valid for.
 You won't want the tokens to be valid forever, so they will expire after a certain length of time (determined by your entry in this field).
 Five minutes is usually enough time for a user to receive and enter their token, so it's the suggested minimum value.

+### Adding Or Verifying A Phone Credential
+To understand how the methods work, please refer to the documentation in the email feature that covers how to add/validate the email credential and tokens.
+The subtle differences you need to know are:

+1. The phone feature uses `PhoneFeatureType` for feature identification.
+So if you're using the email example above as your starting point, replace `<EmailFeatureType>` with `<PhoneFeatureType>` to use this feature.

+2. This should be pretty obvious, but any place in the email example where it shows the `"name@domain.tld"` email address example should be replaced with the user's phone number that you'll be sending a text message (SMS) or voice call to.

 *Pull requests and issue reports always appreciated*